 How to Track your Budget

-To track your budget you basically need to know how much is coming in and how much is going out however that is easier said than done.
+To track your budget you basically need to know how much is coming in and how much is going out.
+However, that is easier said than done.
 We tend to overestimate how much comes in and underestimate how much we spend.

-Understand how much money you make after taxes
+1. Understand how much money you make after taxes

-If your salary is not set then work out your average salary the last 6 or 12 months.
+If your salary is not set then work out your average salary for the last 6 or 12 months.
 Include all income from all sources (including wages, benefits, investments, etc.)

-Understand how much money you spend
+1. Understand how much money you spend

 We often don’t track the small amounts but they tend to add up and reach much bigger amounts!

-To understand exactly how much you spend you need to track your expenses and spending.
+To understand exactly how much you spend, you need to track your expenses and spending.
 The best way to get an accurate picture is to track this over a period of at least two months up to one year.
-If you track for two months only then don’t forget to add annual expenses that occur during other periods of the year such as a summer vacation.
+If you track for two months only, then don’t forget to add annual expenses that occur during other periods of the year such as a summer vacation.
 This will give you an average amount per month that will be a realistic picture in the long term.
-If you use your credit card for most purchases then you can use the statements to track the transactions and categorize them into the groups you set.
+If you use your credit card for most purchases, then you can use the statements to track the transactions and categorize them into the groups you set.
 You can also check your bank statements.
-Don’t forget to add cash purchased as well.
+Don’t forget to add cash purchases as well.
 This will help you know how much you usually spend to set a realistic goal.
-There is no use setting a goal that you cannot stick to.
+There is no use in setting a goal that you cannot stick to.

 Don’t forget to add unexpected expenses such as medical, kids, fines, etc.

-Categorize each expense.
+1. Categorize each expense.

 Set a Budget Goal